HacKanCuBa/pass-extension-insert/README.md

 A [pass fork](https://github.com/HacKanCuBa/password-store) extension that provides a convenient solution to insert a file or password into the store, overriding native insert command.

+If you are using [pass](https://passwordstore.org) from your distro package manager or from the [official repo](https://git.zx2c4.com/password-store), then this extension won't work.
+Use [pass insertfile](https://github.com/hackan/pass-extension-insertfile) instead.

 ## Usage

 ```